-ı

-Sr. Category No. of No. of

-No Complaint Complaint

-s filed s pending

-during the as on the

-financial end of the

-year financial

-year

-1. Child labour/ 0 0

-forced labour/

-involuntary

-labour

-2. Sexual 0 0

-Harassment

-3. Discriminatory 0 0

-Employment
+Sr. No. Category No. of Complaints filed during the financial year No. of Complaints pending as on the end of the financial year 1.
+Child labour/ forced labour/ involuntary labour 0 0 2.
+Sexual Harassment 0 0 3.
+Discriminatory Employment 0 0

-- Striving to incorporate best practices on labour management as prescribed by the International Labour Organisation - Increasing female participation in our workforce wherever possible - Assessing all potential health and safety risks arising from work activities and taking appropriate measures to mitigate risks to health and safety by conducting HIRA (Hazard Identification & Risk Assessment) - 9.
-What percentage of your under mentioned employees were given safety and skill up-gradation training in the last year?
+• Striving to incorporate best practices on labour management as prescribed by the International Labour Organisation

+• Increasing female participation in our workforce wherever possible

+• Assessing all potential health and safety risks arising from work activities and taking appropriate measures to mitigate risks to health and safety by conducting HIRA (Hazard Identification & Risk Assessment)

+9. What percentage of your under mentioned employees were given safety and skill up-gradation training in the last year?

 Sr. Category Skill Up-gradation

-No. and safety
+No. and safety Training

-Training

-1. Permanent Skill up-gradation
+1. Permanent Employees Skill up-gradation

-Employees and safety

-2. Permanent trainings are
+2. Permanent Women and safety trainings

-Women imparted to all
+Employees are imparted to all

-Employees concerned

-3. Casual/ employees/
+3. Casual/ Temporary/ concerned

-Temporary/ workers,
+Contractual employees/ workers,

-Contractual irrespective of
+Employees irrespective of their

-Employees their gender, type
+4. Employees with gender, type of

-4. Employees with of employment or
+Disabilities employment or any

-Disabilities any other factors.
+other factors.

 As per the Environmental and Social Policy of the Company, it ensures that environmental sustainability is covered as part of relevant trainings, workshops and meetings to raise commitment of our employees, suppliers, business partners and the community at large.
 The Company strives to create conducive and safe workplace conditions that help all employees through our Occupational Health & Safety Management System.
 We focus on:

-- Providing safe working conditions - Maintaining workplace conditions that protect employee health - Training and information dissemination periodically on all relevant aspects of Environment and Safety matters to the applicable stakeholders - Ensuring that our labour practices are in compliance with applicable laws and regulations related to employee working hours and wages Safety and well-being of the Company's employees is paramount and non-negotiable.
+• Providing safe working conditions

+• Maintaining workplace conditions that protect employee health

+• Training and information dissemination periodically on all relevant aspects of Environment and Safety matters to the applicable stakeholders

+• Ensuring that our labour practices are in compliance with applicable laws and regulations related to employee working hours and wages Safety and well-being of the Company's employees is paramount and non-negotiable.
 The Company follows industry accredited best practices on health & safety across our operations, and conduct all our processes in a responsible manner to safeguard our employees.
-Establishing policies, plans procedures aimed at reducing accident rates are important, but a strong safety culture emerges only when employees share the organisation's vision.
+Establishing policies, plans and procedures aimed at reducing accident rates are important, but a strong safety culture emerges only when employees share the organisation's vision.
 At KBC Global, we are building a culture where employees exhibit and practice safe behavior.
-Occupational Health and Safety is centrally governed and is supplemented bv plant Safety Committees.
-Company has in its staff, specially trained safety professionals along with trained line management.
+Occupational Health and Safety is centrally governed and is supplemented by plant Safety Committees.
+The Company has in its staff, specially trained safety professionals along with trained line management.
 Some of the initiatives taken in the area of Health & Safety are listed below: Safety management systems have sought to control dangerous conditions, but unsafe activities cause 90-95 percent of injuries.
 Behavior Based Safety (BBS) initiative is a formal community-based prevention programme aimed at fostering a zero-accident culture.
 Primary objective of BBS was to identify hidden habits and environmental factors that predisposed people to the cause.
-The approach to implement BBS in the Company is focused on identification of potential hazards & mitigate it through HIRA Identification (Hazard & Assessment).
-Individuals were able to conduct their duties in a more responsible through our initiative consultation & participation of employees in safety related activities.
+The approach to implement BBS in the Company is focused on identification of potential hazards & mitigate it through HIRA (Hazard Identification & Risk Assessment).
+Individuals were able to conduct their duties in a more responsible manner through our initiative of consultation & participation of employees in safety related activities.